FarmBot-Docs/farmbot-genesis/v1.1/FarmBot-Genesis-V1.1/mods-and-add-ons.md

 ---
 title: "Mods and Add-Ons"
 slug: "mods-and-add-ons"
-excerpt: "Ideas for changing and extending the capabilities of your FarmBot"
+description: "Ideas for changing and extending the capabilities of your FarmBot"
 ---

 * toc